svakulenk0/MemN2N-tableQA/README.md

-## End-To-End Memory Networks for Question Answering
+## End-To-End Memory Networks for Question Answering on Tables

 This is an implementation of MemN2N model in Python for the [bAbI question-answering tasks](http://fb.ai/babi) as shown in the Section 4 of the paper "[End-To-End Memory Networks](http://arxiv.org/abs/1503.08895)".
 It is based on Facebook's [Matlab code](https://github.com/facebook/MemNN/tree/master/MemN2N-babi-matlab).